Subscribe your form users to Mailchimp or Constant Contact

 Add the Email field, and mark it as required, as shown in the two screenshots below:

-These two screenshots are an example of how to set up this type of field:
+These two screenshots show how to set up this type of field:

 Map the fields in your form

 Now you can set up the mapping for these required fields from the LGL Integration tab, where you can add settings for the form and map all of the form fields to tell the data where to go in your LGL database.
-For both MailChimp and Constant Contact, whether a person is subscribed is a Constituent Categories setting assigned to their record.
+For both Mailchimp and Constant Contact, whether a person is subscribed is indicated by a constituent category that is assigned to their record.
 So once you are in the integration/mapping area, click "Add record type" and choose "Constituent Categories", as shown here:

 Constant Contact setup